 If you find HDR content too dim, you can make it brighter by setting the Picture Mode to 'Calibrated Dark', Gamma to '1.8', Color Temperature to 'Standard', Local Contrast to 'High', Backlight Control to 'On', and Black Detail to 'High'.
 These settings result in a brighter image, as you can see in this EOTF.

 HDR peak brightness is about the same in Game Mode as out of it.

 Gray uniformity on our unit is mediocre.
 There's vignetting at the corners and a fair amount of dirty screen effect (DSE) in the center.
 The DSE is slightly better in dark scenes, but the backlight bleed is much more noticeable.
 Note that gray uniformity can vary between individual units.

 Black uniformity on our unit is great.
 There's a bit of clouding at the bottom of the screen, and some backlight bleed along the edges.
 Note that black uniformity can vary between individual units.

-After calibration, color accuracy is exceptional.
-White balance is almost perfect, and the color temperature is much closer to our 6500K target.
-There are still inaccuracies with a few colors, but they're hard to spot.
+After calibration, the overall accuracy of this TV is outstanding.
+White balance is almost perfect, and the color temperature is almost spot-on our 6500K target.
+Yellows are much better, but there are still hard-to-spot inaccuracies with a few colors.
 Gamma is better, except that bright scenes are now too dark.

 You can see our recommended settings here.